BleuBleu/FamiStudio/Docs/docs/song.md

 Please visit the [Expansion Audio](expansion.md) section for more detail about each expansion.

+## Tempo Modes

 The tempo mode will affect how the tempo of you songs is calculated, how much control you have over the notes of your song and how your song plays on PAL systems.
 Note that changing the tempo mode when you have songs created is possible, but not recommended, the conversion is quite crude at the moment.

-## Tempo Modes

 ### FamiStudio tempo mode (default)

 In this mode, you always have control over every single frame (1/60th of a second of the song) and you always edit in NTSC.
 You will be able to choose a **Note Length** which has a fixed number a frame (1/60s).
 More frames means a slower tempo.

-The biggest different with FamiTracker tempo is in the wait it handles PAL conversion.
+The biggest different with FamiTracker tempo is in the way it handles PAL conversion.

 For example, in the image below, we have a 7 NTSC frames (1/60th of a sec) per note.
 On PAL system, it takes only 6 frames (1/50th of a sec) to cover approximately the same amount of time.